Timtech4u/ES6-QuickStart-and-Tips/README.md

       // generatePath`GET: ${user}${id}${profile}`
       ```

 ### Destructuring

-  解析赋值
+   Parsing assignment

-  > 可以轻松获取对象、数组等的元素，并赋值到指定变量
+   > You can easily get objects, arrays, and so on, and assign values to the specified variable

-  - Array ArrayLike Object 等，具有迭代器接口的对象
+   - Array, ArrayLike object, etc., with an iterator interface object

      * e.g.

     ```js
     // old